DominicMachado/DominicMachado.github.io/docs/clas-199-f22/assessment.md

 &nbsp;
 Throughout the course, you will have the opportunity to complete three creative projects (an educational YouTube video; a pop culture blog post; and an interactive timeline) related to different aspects of our course content.

-In addition to completing these three creative projects, you will also write a 500-word reflection on your approach to the creative project and provide a works cited list.
+In addition to completing these three creative projects, you will also provide a works cited list.

 You must complete at least one creative project to pass the course.
 Further details on each of the assignments can be found [here](https://dominicmachado.github.io/creative-projects-clas199-f22).